TakumaKira/esbuild-react-template/README.md

 - You can run a development server with `pnpm dev`
 - You can build a compiled version inside `/public/bundle` directory, which is shared with the development server with `pnpm build`.
-- The commands above should be ultra-fast!
+- The commands above should be ultra-fast!🚀

 ## How to Use